Vulnerable Sector Searches

 Follow-up requests

-If your information results in a possible match to a vulnerable sector verification record search:
+If your information results in a possible match to a vulnerable sector record search:

 • You will receive an attend letter for follow-up